batlover420/hummingbird/README.md

 ## **2.1: USAGE**

 Each non-promoted post on the **For You** timeline now contains 3 additional buttons on the post’s *action bar*.
-When clicked, these buttons will *flag* a post internally as *AI Generated, Controversial,* or *Engagement Bait.* These flags will be used to help determine the subjective quality of a post.
+When clicked, these buttons will *flag* a post internally as *Slop, Controversial,* or *Engagement Bait.* These flags will be used to help determine the subjective quality of a post.

 See **2.4: FLAGS** for more information.